perrette/iisd-cdstoolbox/README.md

 - `--variable temperature` (or precip etc) parameter that will be defined across datasets, and comes with some post-processing (e.g. temperature in degrees Celsius)
 - `--asset energy` parameter to download a predefined set of variables, and save these to one CSV file
 - bias-correction by combining CMIP5 and ERA5
+- technical: harmonize downloaded netCDF files (e.g. dimensions are now named `lon` in CMIP5 and `longitude` in ERA5.
+Having one name will make simpler code)

 **Features under consideration**: